-In light of the Senate’s current push for medication price limits, we examine the EU’s and Japan’s experiences to see how rapidly price controls would impede biotech investment, innovation, and competitiveness.
+In light of the Senate’s current push for medication price limits, research analyzes the EU’s and Japan’s experiences to see how rapidly price controls can impede biotech investment, innovation, and competitiveness.

-Senate Democrats are proposing legislation that would impose price limits on up to 100 medications by 2031, according to a recent study by Avalere.
+Senate Democrats are proposing legislation that would impose price limits on up to 100 medications by 2031, according to Avalere.
 According to The Hill, Senate Majority Leader Chuck Schumer is “‘working with all the caucus’ to secure buy-in from all 50 members to send the budget reconciliation bill to the floor later this week.

 Europe lost its biotech leadership